melissah717/CSC680_SP22_Final_Project/README.md

 # iTinerary
+iTernary is an iOS application for planning things you want to do.

- Team Members:
+ ## Team Members:
 - Melissa Ho
 - Ze Lei
 - Jimmy Nguyen
 - Samantha Saxton-Getty

-iTernary is an iOS app for planning things you want to do.
+## Application Features:

-Must Have Features:
+### Must Have:
 - integration with a map API (Google Maps/Apple maps)
 - make lists of places (restaurants/activities) you want to go to
 - make notes on individual places